 Understanding Conflict of Interest

 Key principles for identifying and managing conflicts of interest are found by examining situations where individuals owe fiduciary duties.
 A fiduciary (one who owes fiduciary duties) is held to a very high standard of conduct.
-This includes a requirement to act honestly and in good faith, to fulfil the duties of loyalty and confidentiality, and to avoid conflicts of interest.
+This includes a requirement to act honestly and in good faith, to fulfill the duties of loyalty and confidentiality, and to avoid conflicts of interest.
 Simply put, an individual who owes fiduciary duties cannot have any other interest, duty or relationship that impedes the ability to act solely in the best interest of the person to whom the fiduciary duties are owed.

 Some relationships are well understood to give rise to fiduciary duties.
 For example: executors of estates owe a fiduciary duty to the beneficiaries of those estates, and partners of a partnership owe these duties to one another.
 A fiduciary relationship and the corresponding duties can also arise where a person or entity has the power to make decisions, those decisions can be made unilaterally, and they affect the rights of another person or entity that is vulnerable to those decisions.